DamianSheldon/DamianSheldon.github.io/source/_posts/2015-01-05-ios-technical-interview-part-1.markdown

 >The frame property contains the frame rectangle, which specifies the size and location of the view in its superview’s coordinate system.
 >The bounds property contains the bounds rectangle, which specifies the size of the view (and its content origin) in the view’s own local coordinate system.

+extend:

+Does frames' size always equal to bounds' size?
+A: No, if view's transform is not CGAffineTransformIdentity, its may not equal.

 ###15.What happens when the following code executes?
 Ball *ball = [[[[Ball alloc] init] autorelease] autorelease];

 A: The object gets released twice when the autorelease pool is destroyed.